 Knowledge does not simply exist, awaiting discovery and use.
 Knowledge is produced, adapted, forgotten, rejected, superseded, expanded, reconfigured, and more—always by human beings (at least in this more-or-less pre-AI age), alone or in communities, always in culturally, socially, economically, and institutionally specific contexts.

 Knowledge is central to most purposeful human practices, whether at work, in the family, or for worship, whether implicitly or explicitly, whether passed down by hands-on training or through books and other storage and retrieval systems.
 Both product and basis of human interactions, knowledge has a history.
 Indeed, human history cannot be understood apart from the history of knowledge.

-This blog aims to serve as a venue for the exchange of ideas and information on the history of knowledge.
-It is currently managed by a small team at the German Historical Institute in Washington, DC, but it desires contributions by and engagement with scholars working elsewhere.
+This blog serves as a venue for the exchange of ideas and information on the history of knowledge.
+It is edited by a small team at the German Historical Institute in Washington, DC, but it depends on the engagement of many other scholars.

 We do not have comments turned on for this blog, but that does not mean that we want no discussion.
 Far from it.
 We invite responses to posts here via Twitter or Facebook.
-Alternatively, you could write a blog post, whether for your own blog or for possible inclusion here.
-If you prefer email to social media, please write Kerstin von der Krone or Mark Stoneman.
+Of course, we also encourage our readers to contribute to the blog.

 In your research, do you sometimes have to grapple with knowledge as a socially determined product of human beings and their activities?
 If so, you are involved in the history of knowledge.
 Whether or not you label yourself and your work in such terms, we hope you will consider contributing to the conversation with a submission to this blog of your own.